kmcgillivray/kmcgillivray.github.io/_posts/2015-01-19-climbing-mountains-for-fun.md

 The second key idea is that since you know there will be low quality times, you can plan ahead for them.
 Have a number of different things you can do during those times that are still related to your interests or healthy for you.
 Having a variety of options gives you the benefit of making sure you always have something to do that supports the spirit your overall goal or resolution even if it's not directly related.
 Drinking water and eating good food when you're worn out will help you get back into high quality times more easily.

 If you're stuck on a project or a problem, this can also help you get unstuck.
 Sometimes the best way to make progress on something is to stop doing it for a while.
 Doing something else can give you new energy and interest and take your mind off of the thing that has now become somewhat dull and tedious.
-That energy is then be used to renew the original interest.
+That energy can then be used to renew the original interest.

 Last week I was feeling bored and frustrated with writing, so I decided to take a break and draw instead, something that I hadn't focused on in a couple days.
 And, oh man, the change in energy level was immediate.
 My interest levels spiked, I felt much better, and I could return to writing later with a fresh perspective.